- Senior Manager of Institutional Giving

-World Monuments Fund seeks a qualified professional for the role of Manager of Special Events to contribute to our global, creative, and inclusive organization and office environment.
+World Monuments Fund (WMF) is seeking a qualified professional for the role of Senior Manager of Institutional Giving to contribute to our global, creative, and inclusive organization and office environment.

 Major areas of responsibility and related tasks include: